A fascinating book that I read towards the end of 2017 was ‘The 48 Laws of Power’ by Robert Greene.

 Law 25:Re-Create Yourself

 Do not accept the roles that society foists on you.
 Re-create yourself by forging a new identity, one that commands attention and never bores the audience.
 Be the master of your own image rather than letting others define it for you.

-I often encourage my clients to clarify their most important values and to see how these differ from what their family, friends, culture or society may want for them.
+I often encourage my clients to clarify their most important values and see how these differ from what their family, friends, culture, or society may want.
 The idea of working hard and not enjoying life until retirement is not a role that I want to accept, even though this is considered normal in many respects by society.
 It’s much better to create and live a sustainable life for myself, whatever that may look like.
 Then it won’t matter if and when I retire, especially if I keep loving what I do for work.

 Law 28: Enter Action with Boldness